BGSU introduces new planes for privatized flight school operations

 BGSU and North Star in February finalized arrangements to allow the company to provide flight instruction for the aviation program.

-According to Dr. Venu G. Dasigi, interim dean for the College of Technology, Architecture and Applied Engineering, the agreement enables the University to expand the aviation program without increasing University costs for new equipment and additional personnel.
+According to Dr. Venu G. Dasigi, Dean, Interim for the College of Technology, Architecture and Applied Engineering, the agreement enables the University to expand the aviation program without increasing University costs for new equipment and additional personnel.

 NSA, a full-service general aviation company based in Mankato, Minn., has established an Ohio company and will operate the training department as Bowling Green Flight Center LLC (BGFC).
 NSA runs a similar operation for Minnesota State University in Mankato.